RasandunSP/Asian_tactical_security_web/NETLIFY_SETUP_INSTRUCTIONS.md

      - **Publish directory:** `.next`
    - Click "Deploy site"

+**Important:** The `netlify.toml` file has been configured to work with Next.js.
+Netlify will automatically detect Next.js and use the appropriate adapter.
+The `@netlify/plugin-nextjs` plugin has been removed to avoid compatibility issues with Netlify Forms.

 ## Step 2: Verify Netlify Forms Detection

-After deployment, Netlify will automatically detect forms with the `data-netlify="true"` attribute.
+After deployment, Netlify will automatically detect forms with the `data-netlify="true"` attribute during the build process.
 The form should appear in your Netlify dashboard.

+1. **Wait for the build to complete** (this is important - forms are detected during build)
-1. Go to your site dashboard on Netlify
+2. Go to your site dashboard on Netlify
-2. Navigate to **Forms** in the left sidebar
+3. Navigate to **Forms** in the left sidebar
-3. You should see a form named "contact" listed
+4. You should see a form named "contact" listed

+**Note:** If the form doesn't appear immediately:
+- Wait a few minutes and refresh the Forms page
+- Check the build logs to ensure the build completed successfully
+- Verify that the form HTML includes `data-netlify="true"` and `name="contact"` attributes

 ## Step 3: Configure Email Notifications